How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 Each age has its own special cuteness that is unique to that time.

-How to achieve this without straining yourself even if you're sleep deprived, breastfeeding fatigued, or after a C-section
+How to enjoy yourself safely even when you're sleep-deprived, breastfeeding, or after a C-section

 "I want to take photos, but I'm embarrassed to be in the photos because my body is so worn out..."